 Each year, I write out a giant list of everything we need to accomplish before the ground freezes and the snow falls.
 Without fail, I forget several important items, only to realize it a bit too late.
 Or, I end up losing the list or throwing it away because it’s scrawled on the back of a junk-mail envelope.
 Sigh….

 I decided I would get a bit more organized this year and make a formal list that can be kept in my Homestead Management Binder (get your free copy here!).
 That way, I can make notes and refer back to the list each fall.
 So, of course, I’m sharing my Homestead Winter Prep List with you guys!

 There are actually two Homestead Winter Prep Checklists for you!
 The first list already has some basic winter prep items on it.
 This is a great list to get you started!
 But, since every homestead is different, I also made a blank checklist that you can use to create a list that is customized to your homestead!

 High fives all around for being organized and on top of our shiz this winter!

 How We Prepare for Winter on the Zenstead:

 Our number one priority in preparing our home for winter is ensuring our heat source.
 Since our home is heated with a wood stove, we make sure we have a sufficient amount of firewood chopped and stacked.
-The wood stove is cleaned and we make sure it’s in good condition.
+We clean the wood stove and we make sure it’s in good condition.
 We are lucky this year to have our wood cut, but we still need to move it into our new hay barn.
 We also sharpen our axes and hatchets.